SiggeAlfredsson/sigge-grouptransportation/README.md

 ﻿# sigge-grouptransportation

-todo add when vehicle is free, add function to move vehicle,
+todo add when vehicle is free, add function to move vehicle, remove route from group

 AUTH?